+RE SS:

+Years in Business in Present Form:

+) .
+Firms History and Resource Capability to Perform Required Services:

+8. Titles, names, and addresses of all officers.

+l·.
+List up to five (5) projects which demonstrate skills to be used on HOME pro

+1.

+4.

-NAME OF FIRM: ADDRE :SS: 1.
-Years in Business in Present Form: 2.
-Firms History and Resource Capability to Perform Required Services: 3.
-Titles, names, and addresses of all officers.
-4. List up to five (5) projects which demonstrate skills to be used on HOME projects.
-1. 2.
-3. 4.
-5. 5.
-If you were awarded the administration on this type of projects, what wo writing/grant administration services be (fees can be expressed in percentages, be lump sum amounts)? - 6.
-Describe the organizational capacity to complete all necessary grant administration experience of all employees who will be or may be assigned to this project. on activities, including 7.
+- 5. If you were awarded the administration on this type of projects, what would your fee for grant writing/grant administration services be (fees can be expressed in percentages, but all agreements will be lump sum amounts)? - 6.
+Describe the organizational capacity to complete all necessary grant administration activities, including experience of all employees who will be or may be assigned to this project. - 7.
 List references with contact information.
-1